 The Boondocks has only had seasons 1 and 2 adapted for overseas dubs, such as those aired in Japan, Italy, and the Latin American countries.
 France had an even shorter run of the show, with fans only getting to see season 1 before it ceased broadcast.

 Inverted with The Smurfs, as it has been getting DVD season sets in the United Kingdom, Australia, and even Germany (including the specials).
 But the United States?
 Only Season 1 is fully out on DVD, while Seasons 3 through 9 are mostly available as digital downloads.

 The Johan and Peewit episodes hardly show up in any DVD season sets for the English-speaking nations.

-The website for Grojband can only be accessed in Canada, likewise the second half of season one can only be seen in France, Italy, Australia, Poland, and Latin America, since said series is on hiatus in both the United States and Canada, and the DVDs for season one are only available in Mexico, Australia, and almost all of South America.
+The second half of season one of Grojband can only be seen in France, Italy, Australia, Poland, and Latin America, since said series is on hiatus in both the United States and Canada, and the DVDs for season one are only available in Mexico, Australia, and almost all of South America.

 Geronimo Stilton's television series has not been released in the United States, depsite the books being popular there.
 However, the show can be found on DVD.

 In Japan, The Magic Adventures Of Mumfie only had the "Mumfie's Quest" arc released.
 Despite how popular it was when it first came out, the rest of the show never got released, possibly because of the death of Scarecrow's voice actor, or due to ForteMusic going bankrupt.
 Sweden has the same situation, but for unknown reasons.

 In Italy, fourteen episodes were skipped, and Greece never got the Mumfie's Quest arc.

 The Raccoons hasn't enjoyed the luxury of a full release in Britain, even though it was very popular there.
 Only the first two seasons have so far been accounted for on DVD.